rrg92/powershai/docs/en-US/cmdlets/Invoke-HuggingFaceInferenceApi.md

 ```

 ### -StreamCallback
-Stream Callback to be used in case of streamS!
+Stream Callback to be used in the case of streamS!

 ```yml
 Parameter Set: (All)